-In the event of a death of any of the following family members, spouse, domestic partner, same-sex partner as defined by state law, mother, stepmother, father, stepfather, daughter, son, stepchild, sister, brother, grandchild, grandparents, or the following in-laws: mother, father, sister and brother, the City may grant time off with pay.
+In the event of a death of any of the following family members, spouse, domestic partner, same-sex partner as defined by state law, mother, stepmother, father, stepfather, daughter, son, stepchild, sister, brother, grandchild, grandparents, or the following in-laws: mother, father, sister and brother, and any other person who resides in the employee's immediate household, the City may grant time off with pay.
 A maximum of five (5) calendar days for forty (40) hour employees and a maximum of two (2) duty shifts (48-duty hours) for fifty-six (56) hour employees may be granted when warranted by the situation.
 In the event of the death of family members not listed above, employees may request the use of other accrued leave time, the granting of such leave is at the discretion of the City.
 In the event of death of an aunt or uncle, the City will grant one (1) duty day off.